QubesOS/qubes-doc/InstallationGuide.md

     ```

 -   Installer might not support some USB keyboards (\#230).
 This seems to include all the Mac Book keyboards (most PC laptops have PS2 keyboards and are not affected).

+-   ~~Virtualized tray icons might look incorrectly directly for some apps.
+This problem seems to vanish whenever the app refreshes the icon.~~ (Solved after updating to qubes-gui-dom0 1.2.11)

+-   ~~If using a wired connection in netvm, it might not come up properly after suspend/resume.
+One may need to manually do ` ifconfig eth0 down; ifconfig eth0 up` in netvm after resume.~~ (Solved after updating to qubes-core-dom0 1.5.26)

 Getting Help
 ------------